publishpress/PublishPress-Checklists/src/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [1.2.0] - UNRELEASED =

+* Changed:
+* Added the option to hide the Publish button if the checklist is not completed
+* The warning icon in the publish box now appears even for published content

 = [1.1.2] - 2017-05-23 =

 * Fixed: